The Surprising True Story of “Jingle Bells”

 by Alec Plowman, Dec 10, 2019 .
 3 min read

 Being so beloved, it’s always been one of our go-to Christmas songs on guitar.
-But, it wasn’t until recently that we found out the strange story behind its creation.
+But, it wasn’t until recently that we found out the strange story behind the creation of Jingle Bells.

 It’s a tale of drunk driving, drag racing, and deadbeat dads… and it’s nothing you expected from this Christmas classic!
 So, without further ado, let’s dive in by debunking a commonly held assumption…

 It’s Not Actually a Christmas Song:

 Jingle Bells is a quintessential Christmas classic.
 But it might surprise you to know that it’s not actually a Christmas song at all.

 Originally, author James Pierpont – who was a church music director – wrote it for the congregation to perform at a Thanksgiving service in 1850.
 But, it was so popular with the parishioners that they performed it again at Christmas, forever cementing the associations with the song and the holiday season.

 The song isn’t perhaps as festive as you first thought, though.
 Apparently, it was inspired by the drag races that occurred in Medford, MA, where Pierpont lived.
 As Medford historical society vice president Kyna Hamill notes:

 “Medford is home to a series of sleigh races that used to occur on a street called Salem Street, and because of this event, which pretty much happened in the middle of the 19th century, these sleigh races — which you could pretty much call drag races — down this street was one of the most popular events.
 Because of that, the influence and inspiration of the song, we believe came from those races.”

 Not only that, its likely that said drag race participants were out of their minds on booze, given the main local industry: